To find the right funding for startups, it’s important to do complete research and compare different options.

 Venture capital financing is usually a better option for businesses in the information technology, communications, and biotechnology industries.

 A startup incubator is a program that helps early-stage startups develop and grow.

 These programs typically provide office space, mentorship, and access to funding.
 Plus, you can access resources that would otherwise be unavailable to you.

-The most attractive feature of incubators is that you can benefit from the experience and expertise of the people who run the incubator.
+The most attractive feature of incubators is that you can benefit from the experience and expertise of those who run the incubator.